 Perfect for Tray Tables

-We've all tossed and turned through a long plane or train ride.
+The makers of the Sunany Inflatable designed a travel pillow for those who have tossed and turned through a long plane or train ride.
 Many of us certainly have tried to snag some restless sleep by faceplanting into the seat in front of us or woken up to a stiff neck after unsuccessfully resting on the tray table.
-Undoubtedly, the designers of the Sunany Inflatable travel pillow suffered the same.
-The unique design is made with front-leaning sleepers in mind, and despite its large size, the Sunany pillow fits perfectly on top of a tray table.
+The unique design is made with front-leaning sleepers in mind.
+Despite its large size, the Sunany fits perfectly on top of a tray table.
 Its minimal yet soft face material makes this pillow comfortable to hug, and the open area inside provides some privacy and the ability to watch movies or play games on your phone.
 As an inflatable model, you can adjust the firmness to your liking, and despite its oversized design, this pillow deflates and rolls up to the size of a Nalgene bottle.

-Although the Sunany is designed to offer a variety of sleeping positions (and indeed, is surprisingly comfortable for side-sleeping), the overall large size of this inflatable pillow makes it a bit unruly to move around, unless you happen to have a whole aisle to yourself.
-With this in mind, personal comfort with this pillow is heavily dependent on sleeping positions, and if you prefer to lean back, this is definitely not the design for you.
-While this specially designed travel pillow is better for naps than extended rests, the Sunany is more versatile than it appears and is absolutely a worthy travel companion, particularly for those of us who dream of faceplanting into a deep slumber.
+Although the Sunany is designed to offer a variety of sleeping positions (and indeed, is surprisingly comfortable for side sleeping), the overall large size of this inflatable pillow makes it a bit unruly to move around, unless you happen to have a whole aisle to yourself.
+With this in mind, personal comfort with this pillow is heavily dependent on your sleeping position; if you prefer to lean back, this is definitely not the design for you.
+Though this specially designed travel pillow is better for naps than extended rests, the Sunany is more versatile than it appears and is absolutely a worthy travel companion, particularly for those of us who dream of faceplanting into a deep slumber.

 Why You Should Trust Us